superkabuki/threefive_is_scte35/README.md

 # [ threefive ]
 ## https://github.com/superkabuki/threefive

-### threefive is the industry leading SCTE-35 tool.
+## threefive is the only tool that supports SCTE-35-1 and SCTE-35-2

 *   __Decodes SCTE-35__ from `MPEGTS`✔ `Base64`✔ `Bytes`✔ `DASH`✔ `Hex` ✔ `HLS`✔ `Integers`✔ `JSON`✔ `XML`✔ `XML+Binary`✔